top of page

 What It Focuses On

-• Stress and regulation — How the body's response enters the relationship and how to slow it down.
+• Stress and regulation — How the body's response enters the relationship and how to slow it down

-• Conflict — What escalates it and how to engage with disagreement without contempt or withdrawal
+• Conflict — What escalates it and how to engage with disagreement without contempt

 • Repair — How to restore safety after conflict, which is a distinct skill from resolving the argument itself